dario-marvin/PrimesList/README.md

 </p>

 ### How to compile and execute the code
 Save the source code file [`prime_numbers.py`](https://github.com/dario-marvin/PrimesList/blob/master/prime_numbers.py) in a folder on your computer.
-Open a terminal and navigate to you folder with the command `cd`, then run the commands
+Open a terminal and navigate to you folder with the command `cd`, then run the command
 ```
 python3 prime_numbers.py
 ```